SharafatKarim/FrequencyCraft/README.md

 ## Usage

 1. Input Data: Enter the frequency data in the input field.
-Each row should contain a class interval and its corresponding frequency separated by a comma.
+Each row should contain a class interval and its corresponding frequency separated by a white space.
 For example:

 ```text
 32 27 19 40 31 17 15 18 21 27 38 15 33 34 29 26 16 25 33 36 24 22 26 19 36 18 25 20 25 25 31 24 16 28 30 24 29 42 29 28 26 27 47 43 22 25 28 22 24 23